SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 and rerolling as long you get a 6 (otherwise, just add the number to the rest of the total).
 If it’s anything else on the Wild Die, add together the results of all of the dice.

-> If the total on the dice is greater than or equal to 15, go to 3.
+*If the total on the dice is greater than or equal to 15, go to 3.*

-> If the total on the dice is less than 15, go to 14.
+*If the total on the dice is less than 15, go to 14.*

-> If the Perception total is greater than or equal to 6, go to 10.
-> If the Perception total is less than 6, go to 5.

-12
-To ﬁnd out who’s got the faster reactions in this combat encounter, look at your character sheet and ﬁnd “Perception” and the die code next to it.
-Take a number of dice equal to the number in front of the “D”;
-make sure one of those dice is the Wild Die (and differently colored from the rest).
-So, if the die code is 3D+1, you would have two regular dice and one Wild Die.
-Roll the dice and then select the option that matches the results on the Wild Die.
-> If you rolled a 1 on the Wild Die, go to 2.
-> If you rolled a 6 on the Wild Die, go to 6.
-> If you rolled any number other than a 1 or a 6, go to 11.

 **8**